 Across the bay, to the east: A ring of olive trees crown an ancient Lycian necropolis with sarcophagi overlooking the Mediterranean.
 A beautiful tribute to the strong ancient Lycian civilisation.

 Upwards: The nearby fishing village of Kaleköy boasts an imposing castle on the top of a hill, built by the Knights of Rhodes, partially upon ancient Lycian foundations.
 Inside the castle is the smallest amphitheatre of Lycia.
 Most of the ruins date from Byzantine times, while some come from the 4th century.

-To the south: Tersane: a calm and quiet bay where you can swim and snorkel, and watch the local elders fishing among the ancient ruins.
+To the south: Tersane: a calm and quiet bay where you can swim and snorkel.
+You can watch the local elders fishing among the ancient ruins.

 Looking ahead: A visit to Kekova is incomplete without a souvenir.
-While diving into the ruins for pieces of mosaic is sadly out of the question, you can bring home the fragrance of your Kekovan experience.
+Diving into the ruins for pieces of mosaic is sadly out of the question because of the protected status of the site.
+However, you can bring home the fragrance of your Kekovan experience.
 Large bags of the region’s famous dried thyme are available to purchase in Üçağiz and in Kaleköy.

 Exploring Kekova and its sunken city will give you a taste for the island.
 The next step: get a taste of the locality by exploring the delights of Kekovan gastronomy.

 – For lunch or dinner: Sample the vibrant cuisine of Kekova at a beautiful waterfront restaurant.
 Home-cooked seafood specialities, grills and Turkish mezze boards are some of the highlights not to be missed.
 Try Kordon restaurant and Hassan Restaurant for something more traditional, or Hold&Bite for a superlative burger.